What Is the Difference Between a DUI and a DWAI in Colorado?

 According to Colorado law, it doesn’t take much to be considered impaired.
 The arresting officer must believe that the amount of drugs, alcohol, or a combination of both “…affects the person to the slightest degree so that the person is less able than the person ordinarily would have been, either mentally or physically, or both mentally and physically, to exercise clear judgment, sufficient physical control, or due care in the safe operation of a vehicle.”

-Is DWAI A Misdemeanor in Colorado?
+Is DWAI a Misdemeanor or Felony Charge in Colorado?

 For example, if you have a DWAI conviction on your record and you are subsequently arrested for a DUI, the state will punish you as if you had two DUIs.
 The same is true if you have a DWAI on your record and are charged with a second DWAI.

-Colorado DWAI Penalties
+DWAI Penalties in Denver

-Though a first time DWAI is not as serious as a DUI, it is still a misdemeanor, with potentially life-damaging consequences.
+While a first time DWAI is not as serious as a DUI, it is still a misdemeanor, with potentially life-damaging consequences.
 Unlike a DUI charge, those convicted of DWAI face the following penalties:

 - Face 8 points on their license towards suspension